Inuit Tapiriit Kanatami: Governance

 ITK is governed by a board of directors and president.
 The board of directors consists of presidents from four regional Inuit land claims organizations: Nunavut Tunngavik Incorporated, Makivik Corporation, Nunatsiavut Government, and the Inuvialuit Regional Corporation.
 Each director is a voting member.
 Each organization will nominate one director to sit on the board.
 A director will automatically be removed if: they are less than eighteen years of age; declared incapable by a court in Canada, or in another country; has the status of bankrupt; or on the director's death.
 There are also three non-voting representatives that sit on the board: National Inuit Youth Council (NIYC), Inuit Circumpolar Council (ICC Canada) and Pauktuutit Inuit Women of Canada.
-The ITK president serves for three years before having to be re-elected.
+The ITK president serves for a term of three years and can serve multiple terms if re-elected each time.
 The president must receive the majority vote of the vice-president, member representatives, and delegates, each of whom have only one vote.
 For an Inuk individual to become a candidate for the position of president they must submit a written declaration of candidacy to the executive director no fewer than twenty days before the meeting of the members and the declaration must be signed by at least twenty other Inuit.